 14. But even if you should suffer for righteousness, you are blessed.
 “Do not fear their fear, neither be troubled,

-15. but sanctify the Lord God in your hearts,” and always be ready with an answer to all who ask of you a reason for the hope that is in you, with humility and fear,
+Lord God in your hearts,” and always be ready with an answer to all who ask of you a reason for the hope that is in you, with humility and fear,

-16. having a good conscience, so that, while they slander you as evildoers, those that disparage your good conduct in Christ may be put to shame.
+16.having a good conscience, so that while they slander you as evildoers, those that disparage your good conduct in Christ may be put to shame.

 17. For it is better to suffer, if it be the will of God, for doing good than for doing evil.

-19. by the which he also went and preached to the spirits in prison,
+19.by the which he also went and preached to the spirits in prison,

-22. who is at the right-hand of God, having gone into heaven, angels and authorities and powers being made subject to him.
+22.who is at the right-hand of God, having gone into heaven, angels and authorities and powers being made subject to him.

 ¶1.
 And so, since Christ suffered for us in the flesh, arm yourselves with the same mind, for he who has suffered in the flesh has ceased from sin,

-4. concerning which, they think it strange that you do not run with them to the same excess of debauchery, speaking evil of you,
+4.concerning which they think it strange that you do not run with them to the same excess of debauchery, speaking evil of you,

-5. who shall give an account to him who is ready to judge the living and the dead.
+5.who shall give an account to him who is ready to judge the living and the dead.

-9. hospitable to one another without grumbling,
+9.showing hospitality to one another without grumbling,

-10. ministering the same to one another as each one has received a gift, as good stewards of the multifaceted grace of God.
+10.ministering the same to one another as each one has received a gift, as good stewards of the multifaceted grace of God.

 ¶12.
-Beloved, do not be surprised at the fiery ordeal which is coming to try you, as though a strange thing is happening to you;
+Beloved, do not be surprised at the fiery ordeal which is coming to try you, as though a strange thing is happening to you.

 14. If you are being reviled for the name of Christ, you are blessed, for the Spirit of glory and of God rests upon you.
 On their part, he is blasphemed, but on your part, he is glorified.